NLnetLabs/krill-manual/source/ca-keyroll.rst

 This stage will trigger that the 'new' key is activated.
 All objects, like ROAs, which were issued under the previous 'active' key will now be published under that new key.
-Furthermore Krill will generate a revocation revocation request for the previous active key.
+Furthermore Krill will generate a revocation request for the previous active key.
 But, until it is indeed confirmed to be revoked by the parent Krill will continue to issue a CRL and manifest, but no other objects for it.